UDC-GAC/MACVETH/README.md

 ### Compilation of the project:

-Recommended steps for a clean building of the project (Linux):
+Recommended steps for a clean building of the project (for Linux systems):

 ```
 $> mkdir -p build && cd build